Do you still have a whole load of DVDs and CDs that you never watch or listen to? Are you looking for the best t place to sell DVDs for cash?

 |Chronicles of Narnia - Prince Caspian |

 |Micky Flanagan - The Out Out tour||0.01||0.12||N/A||N/A||N/A|

 |Chubby Brown - King Thong||0.01||0.15||N/A||0.01||N/A|

 Sugar Ray Lenoard

 Duran, Hagler, Leonard, Hearns

-Which Site Offered the Best Prices for Old DVDs?
+Which Site is Best Prices for Selling DVDs?

 Combining the prices offered for all 17 DVD’s gives us the following totals, so in terms of prices offered the best DVD selling apps were: